mcognetta/LotteryTickets.jl/README.md

 These are used to implement the following methods:

 - `applymask!`: mask out the weights in the wrapped layer
-- `checkpoint!`: update the original weights (for example, if you don't want to start all the way over at the initial weights each time you prune and rewind)
+- `checkpoint!`: update the original weights to the current values (for example, if you don't want to start all the way over at the initial weights each time you prune and rewind)
 - `rewind!`: reset the weights to their original values (ignoring pruned weights)

 If you would like to implement special behavior for any of these, you can reimplement `_applymask!`, `_checkpoint!`, or `_rewind!` (note the leading underscores).